Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/02 Introduction.md

 ---
 obsidianUIMode: preview
 cssclass: json5e-note
+tags:
+- compendium/src/5e/cos
 aliases: ["Introduction"]
 ---
 # Introduction
 *Source: Curse of Strahd, p.
 5*

 Under raging storm clouds, a lone figure stands silhouetted against the ancient walls of Castle Ravenloft.
-The vampire Count [[/5.
-Mechanics/Bestiary/Npc/Strahd Von Zarovich (COS).md|Strahd von Zarovich]] stares down a sheer cliff at the village below.
+The vampire Count [[5.
+Mechanics\Bestiary\Npc\Strahd Von Zarovich (COS).md|Strahd von Zarovich]] stares down a sheer cliff at the village below.
 A cold, bitter wind spins dead leaves about him, billowing his cape in the darkness.

 Lightning splits the clouds overhead, casting stark white light across him.
 Strahd turns to the sky, revealing the angular muscles of his face and hands.
 He has a look of power—and of madness.
 His once handsome face is contorted by a tragedy darker than the night itself.